Why we homeschool . . . and think you should too!

 In fact, I think homeschooling is so awesome that I think many more families should do it!
 Think I’m crazy?
 Here are my 5 reasons we homeschool and you think you should too!!

 Homeschooling is an amazing way of living the mantra “Family first.”
 You spend more time with your family.
 Your day-to-day life revolves around your family and your schedule.
 You make decisions on a daily basis on what is best for your family.

 If your child has a different learning style than his or her siblings, you can make an adjustment so all your children are able to learn best.
 Your children’s educational journey is centered around your choices.

 Oh my gosh the flexibility is amazing!
+School time isn’t just 8-3 Monday through Friday, You get to “do school” or take time off whenever you want!
 If your child is sick you don’t have to agonize over whether to send them to school.
 You can start your school work and see how they feel.
 You get to vacation in the off-season.
-School time isn’t just 8-3 Monday through Friday, You get to “do school” or take time off whenever you want!
-Some much of a child’s learning is based on “the readiness factor.”
-They may read at a Kindergarten level but can do fourth grade math.
-Being flexible allows you to accommodate each child.
-Your children’s educational journey is centered around their schedule.

-Christian or secular, values differ from one family to the next.
+Values differ from one family to the next.
 If you have different values than the “mainstream,” I don’t need to tell you how hard it is to keep it from infiltrating your kids.
 Some may see this as controlling or sheltering kids, but I see it as focusing on the positives.
 I’m freeing my kids from negative peers, negative information, and negative behavior.

 Self directed learning

 I think all parents can agree we want our kids to grow up and find work in what they are passionate about, whether it be art, transportation, medicine, manufacturing, ministry, etc. We want our children to be happy, productive members of society.
 Self directed learning is an awesome way to foster this.

 I will close my 5 reasons for homeschooling with our homeschool motto: “Kids will tell you what they want to learn.
 They want to learn, just not bullshit.”
 Jim Breuer.
 The comedian Jim Breuer inspired us to consider homeschooling in the first place, and I am so glad we have.
 Our kids are being educated the way we see fit, according to our values, their learning styles, their readiness, and their interests.